 We will continue to remain vigilant and investigate this incident further, and will update this post if we find any additional information or evidence of unauthorized access.
 If you have any questions, please reach out at any time.
 We’re here to help.

 Postmark now offers monthly plans instead of credits, and the new plans will likely save you money.
-More importantly, if the new pricing doesn’t save you money, nothing changes.You’re grandfathered.
-You can continue using credits, and your pricing doesn’t change a bit unless you want it to.
+Here's everything you should know about Postmark's new pricing model.

 We’ve really expanded our documentation.
 More guides, help docs, blog posts, open source projects, and developer docs.
 Unfortunately, that proliferation led to fragmentation.
 So we set aside time to unify all of our documentation into a single home and make it all searchable.